ONLYOFFICE/onlyoffice-confluence-cloud/README.md

 Community Edition vs Enterprise Edition comparison can be found [here](#onlyoffice-docs-editions).

-## Configuring the integration app
+## Configuring the app

-Administrators can configure ONLYOFFICE integration app via the Manage Apps section in Confluence Cloud (Apps -> Manage Apps -> Confluence cloud ONLYOFFICE integration app -> Configure).
+Administrators can configure ONLYOFFICE app via the Manage Apps section in Confluence Cloud (Apps -> Manage Apps -> ONLYOFFICE app for Confluence Cloud -> Configure).
 On the configuration page, set up:

 * **Document Editing Service Address**: The URL of the installed ONLYOFFICE Document Server.